pss-0501/pss-0501/README.md

 - I am an Innovative Software Developer with 2.8 years of hands-on experience designing and testing applications.
 Well-versed in Agile methodologies and coding languages.
 Dedicated to developing creative solutions to meet business goals and requirements.

 ## 💼 Looking for Opportunities
-I am actively seeking a summer internship in 2024 in the fields of Software Engineering and Software Development.
+I am actively seeking a summer internship in 2024 in the fields of Software Engineering, Software Development, Web Developer and Data Analyst roles.

 ## 🤝 Let's Collaborate!
 I'm interested in collaborating on web development projects.
 Feel free to reach out if you have exciting projects in mind!